ad-si/RosettaGit/content/tasks/99-bottles-of-beer/index.md

 ```

 Usage: <tt>make</tt> or <tt>make N-bottles</tt> or <tt>make N</tt>

-A version of this script with more comments and an automated test can be found on github.com.

 ## Malbolge

 '''Long version''' (a real loop version made by Hisashi Iizawa)''':'''